zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.8.9 =
+* On some multisites installed in a subdirectory, the get_home_path() doesn't return the subdirectory, fallback to ABSPATH
+* Sometimes images are not PNG even if they have .png extension.
+Don't try to convert them if imagecreatefrompng returns false.
+* Get an aproximate row count for InnoDB tables to optimize the speed, but fallback to normal count(*) for MyISAM
+* Fix several warnings ($thumbsMissing not an array, $found is not set, etc.)
+* Return error message when folder could not be found, when adding other media folders
+* More info to some API errors

+= 4.8.8 =
+* fix for trying to convert .png files that are not png actually
+* fix for installs which don't have PHP GD - deactivate the png 2 jpg conversion
+* fix for unserialize warnings
+* improvements in bulk speed when passing through already optimized images.
+* fix unsupported usage of const by third party punycode.js
+* fix emails with new root domains like user@domain.store
+* fix unsupported flock problem
+* hidden button pending cleanup
+* fix javascript not being able to generate the actions menu upon image being optimized while inside the image edit and displaying false instead

+= 4.8.7 =
+* fix bug of the resize minimum size alert not dismissing

+= 4.8.6 =
+* alert user when the plugin doesn't have rights to write to the uploads folder

+= 4.8.5 =
+* drop usage of the PHP session / wp_option for the priority queue - use a flat file instead.

+= 4.8.4 =
+* fix compatibility problem with WP 4.9 when editing source files with the new built-in editor
+* fix restore converted PNGs in some situations
+* fix some minor warnings
+* refactor png2jpg functions in another class
+* add compatibility with PHP 5.2
+* generate WebP urls - account for settings with different scheme (http - https)

 = 4.8.2 =
 * fix minified punycode.js not generated because of ECMA6 not supported by YUI...